OFFICE: Üdvar-Hazy Bldg., Room 324

 Üdvar-Hazy Bldg., Room 120

-VT 1300, VT 2500, and VT 2600.
-Familiarity with the MacOS and Windows operating systems is assumed.
-A good working knowledge of Adobe Photoshop and Adobe Illustrator is expected.
+CS 1400, VT 2500, and VT 2600.
+Further, two of the pre-requisite courses have the pre-requisite of VT 1300, too.
+The design skills learned (and further developed in all Visual Technologies courses) will the used here in the development of user interfaces and graphics.
+Familiarity with the MacOS and MS Windows operating systems is assumed.
+An above-average working knowledge of Adobe Photoshop and Adobe Illustrator is expected.
 (Lack of functional knowledge in these software packages may adversely affect your ability to obtain a high grade in this class.)
-Although NOT recommended, courses that teach the pre-requisite skills may be taken during the same semester as this class.
+Although NOT recommended, courses that teach the pre-requisite software may be taken during the same semester as this class.

 REQUIRED TEXTBOOK and SUGGESTED SUPPLIES:

 - Textbook: Adobe® Flash® CS6 – The Professional Portfolio

 - The Portfolio Series published by Against The Clock, Inc.